FedeDP/libmodule/docs/src/module.rst

 .. c:function:: module_subscribe(self, topic)

   Subscribes the module to a topic.
+If module is already subscribed to topic, MODULE_OK will be returned.

   :param self: pointer to module's handler
   :param topic: topic to which subscribe.
 Note that topic must be registered before.